passive-radio/try_ecs/README.md

 2. [x] Create some basic components (PositionComponent, RenderableComponent and VelocityComponent).
 3. [x] Create some basic systems (MovementSystem, KeyControlSystem and SoundMixerSystem).
 4. [x] Create a mini game that you can control your unit.
-5. [ ] (Next) Add process method to World class
+5. [x] Add process method to World class

 ## Phase 1 (Making a simple game.)
 1. [x] Create CollisionSystem that you can handle the collision between any objects.
 2. [x] Draw map on screen after parsing tmx and tsx files.(temporarily solved by adopting pytmx)
 3. [x] Add MovementAnimation component and system(add animation to moving objects).
-4. [ ] Add StatsComponent where stores stats of an unit like HP, MP, Strength, Wisdom, Intelligence.
+4. [x] Add StatsComponent where stores stats of an unit like HP, MP, Strength, Wisdom, Intelligence.
 5. [ ] Create BattleSystem.
 6. [ ] Create SceneComponent and SceneContrlSystem (system includes: start menu handing).